 Every day we touch hundreds of companies and hundreds of people.
 We’ve cultivated relationships.
 People trust us.
 We’ve earned their respect.
 People refer us….all the time.

 We have cutting-edge technology.
-Our CRM/ATS holds the resumes of 40,000 tradesmen that we’ve interviewed over the last nineteen years.
+Our CRM/ATS holds the resumes of 50,000 tradesmen that we’ve interviewed over the last twenty years.
 We have keywords, and algorithms, and searches to help our human brains to not miss a thing.

 I live the core values that I have set for my company–and I ask people to call me on any deviation.

 - We always put the other person’s needs first.
 Generally, we are talking about a person’s livelihood.
 We put the person before our commission.